 Documentation of service must be provided with a separate verification of non-program related hours.
 For example, if a member serves 8 hours on a Saturday at the local food bank, then someone from the food bank must verify these hours by signing a Volunteer Service Form.
-This form must be attached to the member's timesheet and approved by the member's supervisor.
+This form must be approved by the member's supervisor.